 - Human Anatomy with lab (4 credits)

-- Human Physiology with lab (4 credits)
+- · Human Physiology with lab (4 credits)

-- · College Math (4 credits)
+- College Math (4 credits)

 - General Microbiology with Lab (4 credits)

 - English Composition (4 credits)

-- Proof of IV Certification
+- · Proof of IV Certification

-After completion of these courses, the student will take one course in term one and one course in term three.
-Advanced nursing courses start in the fifth term of the curriculum and include the courses below.
-Admission to Option 1 is based on space availability.
+After completion of these courses, the student will begin the ADN program in term three (3).
 This option allows for career mobility to assist the Licensed Vocational Nurse to advance to the Registered Nurse level.
 Upon successful completion, the student is awarded an Associate of Science Degree and is eligible to take the NCLEX-RN for licensure in the State of California.